MLH/mlh-hackathon-flask-starter/README.md

 ### `flask run`

 Runs the app in development mode.
 Requires the `FLASK_APP` and `FLASK_ENV` variables to be set.
-Opens http://localhost:5000 to view it in your browser.
+Open http://localhost:5000 to view it in your browser.

 The app will automatically reload if you make changes to the code.
 You will see the build errors and warnings in the console.